METEOR-M (METEOR-M N2-3, METEOR-M N2-4) satellites reception

 Recorder

-tab. - Select your SDR, click Start and if necessary adjust the gain.
+tab. - Select your SDR and adjust the gain.

 Processing